Demons registration for 2D empirical wavelet transforms: Introduction

 \section{Introduction}

-The empirical wavelet transform is a fully adaptive time-scale representation, introduced in \cite{Gilles2013}, based on data-driven filter banks.
-Unlike the traditional wavelet transform, the wavelet filters are not designed on the basis of prescribed scales independent of the data under study, but on the basis of supports that contain the underlying harmonic modes.
-This approach is inspired by the empirical mode decomposition \cite{huang1998empirical}, but is based on solid theoretical foundations that the latter lacks.
-Due to its robust performance in decomposing images, it has led to many applications such as glaucoma detection \cite{maheshwari2016automated,parashar2020automatic}, hyperspectral image classification \cite{prabhakar2017two}, cancer histopathological image classification \cite{deo2024ensemble}, medical image fusion \cite{sundar2017multi,polinati2020multimodal} and texture segmentation \cite{Huang2019}.
-Notably, it has been shown to outperform traditional wavelet transforms in extracting appropriate texture features from images \cite{huang2018review,hurat2020empirical}.
+The empirical wavelet transform is a fully adaptive time-scale representation, introduced in~\cite{Gilles2013}, based on data-driven filter banks.
+Unlike the traditional wavelet transform, the~wavelet filters are not designed on the basis of prescribed scales independent of the data under study, but~on the basis of supports that contain the underlying harmonic modes.
+This approach is inspired by the empirical mode decomposition~\cite{huang1998empirical} but~is based on solid theoretical foundations that the latter lacks.
+Due to its robust performance in decomposing images, it has led to many applications such as glaucoma detection~\cite{maheshwari2016automated,parashar2020automatic}, hyperspectral image classification~\cite{prabhakar2017two}, cancer histopathological image classification~\cite{deo2024ensemble}, medical image fusion~\cite{sundar2017multi,polinati2020multimodal} and texture segmentation~\cite{Huang2019}.
+Notably, it has been shown to outperform traditional wavelet transforms in extracting appropriate texture features from images~\cite{huang2018review,hurat2020empirical}.

-The last decade has seen an intensive development of the 2D empirical wavelet transform.
-The extraction of harmonic modes can be performed by scale-space representations \cite{Gilles2014a} and several methods of separation of the harmonic modes in possibly low constrained shaped supports have been proposed, such as the Tensor \cite{Gilles2013}, Ridgelet, Curvelet \cite{hurat2020empirical}, Watershed \cite{Gilles2013a} and Voronoi \cite{gilles2022empirical} methods.
-However, the design of filter banks has mainly long been limited to a specific generating function based on the Littlewood-Paley formulation.
+The last decade has seen an intensive development of the two steps involved in the 2D empirical wavelet transform: $(i)$ the extraction of regions containing the harmonic modes and $(ii)$ the design of filters mainly supported by these regions.
+The extraction of harmonic modes can be performed by scale-space representations~\cite{Gilles2014a}, and several methods of separation of the harmonic modes in possibly low-constrained shaped supports have been proposed, such as the Tensor~\cite{Gilles2013}, Ridgelet, Curvelet~\cite{hurat2020empirical}, Watershed~\cite{Gilles2013a} and Voronoi~\cite{gilles2022empirical} methods.
+However, the~design of filter banks has mainly long been limited to a specific generating function based on the Littlewood--Paley formulation.
 This formulation relies on a separable definition or the distance to the boundaries of the supports, which limits its extension to other generating functions.
-Recently, a general framework has been proposed to consider classic generating functions \cite{lucas2024multidimensional}.
-Deformations of a homogeneous or separable wavelet kernel are carried out by mappings between the data's Fourier supports and the generating function's Fourier support.
-In practice, this approach suffers from the difficulty to estimate the required mappings with constraints of invertibility, continuity and differentiability.